Last Updated on January 14, 2022

 For decades, Americans have been fed a one-dimensional depiction of alcohol abuse.
 As a result, most of us share an unflattering mental image of problem drinkers as unkempt winos who, unable to sustain stable careers or relationships, typically end up on the streets or in jail.

 But this stereotype couldn’t be further from the truth.
-Rather than being a disease of poverty or painful upbringings (sometimes due to a parent’s drug usage), alcohol use disorder (AUD) affects those from all walks of life—rich and poor alike.
+Rather than being a disease of poverty or painful upbringings (sometimes due to a parent’s drug usage), alcohol use disorder (AUD) affects those from all walks of life1—rich and poor alike.
 And for every individual who checks into rehab, hundreds more fly under the radar each day, often without knowing they fit the criteria for AUD.

-Indeed, at least twenty percent of the 16 million problem drinkers in the United States are ordinary (even extraordinary!) folks who hold down jobs, boast advanced degrees, own homes, and raise children, just like everyone else.
+Indeed, at least twenty percent of the 16 million problem drinkers2 in the United States are ordinary (even extraordinary!) folks who hold down jobs, boast advanced degrees, own homes, and raise children, just like everyone else.
 These individuals have come to be known as “high-functioning” in popular culture.

 Considering how ubiquitous alcohol consumption has become in modern society (family reunions and company outings, anyone?), it’s no wonder members of ALL income brackets are unsure whether their drinking habits are healthy.
 But there are plenty of other reasons why hordes of Americans remain in the dark about the prevalence—and hazards—of alcohol abuse.

 For one thing, so-called “drinking problems”—which fall along a spectrum from mildly disruptive to severe—are anything but black and white.
-Without consulting a physician or taking a test to gauge their level of risk, most would be shocked to discover they might have a binge drinking disorder (defined as downing four-to-five glasses in the span of two hours, several times per month) or even AUD.
+Without consulting a physician or taking a test to gauge their level of risk, most would be shocked to discover they might have a binge drinking disorder (defined as downing four to five glasses in the span of two hours, several times per month), or even AUD.

-Even when confronted with obvious red flags, the overwhelming majority of problem drinkers deny misusing alcohol because they fail to see how it erodes their physical and emotional wellbeing.
+Even when confronted with obvious red flags, the overwhelming majority of problem drinkers deny misusing alcohol, because they fail to see how it erodes their physical and emotional well-being.
 Many say to themselves, “I have a family.
 I work hard every day.
 My criminal record is clean.
 How could I have an addiction?”
 (For more information, see our previous article on barriers to treatment).

 This is especially true for “high-functioning drinkers,” who lead relatively successful lives before suffering dramatic setbacks at the hands of alcohol.

 In fact, a few reasons for abusing alcohol are somewhat unique to the upper classes, though their roots in stress are common across the board.
-According to a 2016 study published in Prevention Science, for instance, those from well-to-do neighborhoods typically drink to relieve nervousness and tension, whereas those from disadvantaged neighborhoods do so to forget pressing worries and problems.
+According to a 2016 study4 published in Prevention Science, for instance, those from well-to-do neighborhoods typically drink to relieve nervousness and tension, whereas those from disadvantaged neighborhoods do so to forget pressing worries and problems.

 “Stress, challenges, all of that is part of every social strata,” said Sara.
 “Alcohol is a socially acceptable way of relaxing that can kind of go sideways because there is a lot of stress in adult life.”